mahmoudai1/user-auth/README.md

 - User Auth (Login and Register).
 - Username and email are unique indexes.
 - React.js with Node.js written in Typescript are used, with MongoDB cloud.
+- Custom Validations are used for the backend requests body (required, uniqueness, length)
 - Custom Middlewares developed > `JWT auth`, `ErrorHandling`, `RateLimiting`
 - Custom Utilities developed > `ResponseHandler`, `RoutesHandler`